In early April of 1863, the Civil War entered its third year with no immediate end in sight. The casualty list for the north

 Captain Abram B. Lawrence, of Warsaw were also present.

 On Wednesday, Commander Rogers called the Annual Encampment to order.
-In his opening address he remarked that
+In his opening address he remarked that no

 General Slocum, President of the Board of Trustees, in his speech shared that New York State had contributed 445,758